ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ### Docker (optional)

-Skip to the [**WebRTC-Star**](#webrtc-star) section, if you are not using Docker
+Skip to the [**WebRTC-Star**](#webrtc-star) section, if you are not using Docker.

 After this section we'll go over what WebRTC-Star and circuit relay do, and how to set them up.
-However, if you'd like to quickly roll your own kit using Docker, this example includes an Docker image you can use.
+However, if you'd like to quickly roll your own kit using Docker, this example includes a Docker image you can use.
 It might not be the best long-term solution, but it should be great if you want to quickly get rolling and experiment.

 #### Create a volume